PHACDataHub/DSCO-experimental-web-app-platform/docs/EN/api-configurations.md

 13. Navigate back to the `API` tab in the Header
 14. Check out all the Queries and Mutations in the Explorer! 🚀

 ### Postgraphile GraphQL API

 Access URL: [http://localhost:8081/graphiql](http://localhost:8081/graphiql)

+Need more help or information?
+See their docs [HERE](https://www.graphile.org/postgraphile/introduction/)

 How to get it working:
 1. Start the containers